dlt-hub/dlt/QUICKSTART.md

 schema_name = 'example'
 ```

-*Question: why are we naming the schema?*

 d.
 Name your table
 ```
 parent_table = 'json_doc'
 ```

-*Question: why are we naming the table?*

 e.
 Specify your schema file location
 ```